blouyakis/emt_basic/module_3_test.md

 ### Q57 🟢
 **Front**
-Abuser of “uppers” will likely show:
+A patient who has abused "uppers" will display which of the following signs and symptoms?
-· Excessive talkativeness, dilated pupils, dry mouth
-· Constricted pupils, blurred vision
+**· Excessive talkativeness, dilated pupils, dry mouth** · Constricted pupils, blurred vision
 · Dilated pupils and salivation
 · Slurred speech & frequent urination